The 10 Best Salt-Free Water Softeners: Which Saltless Water Softener is Right for You?

 For a dual-tank descaler, this Aquasana system is remarkably easy to install.
 You simply hook up the descaler with the whole-house water filter system.
 No backflushing, draining, or salt replacement is required, but the system does require some maintenance.
 To maintain peak filtration and water flow rate, it’s advisable to replace pre and post-filters every three months.

 The system’s Scale Control Media (SCM) softening technology conditions hard water without removing beneficial hard minerals.
 The chemical structure of calcium and magnesium is altered to discourage buildup.
-With no salt inserted into the water, there’s no risk to people with a sensitivity to sodium.
+With no salt inserted into the water, there’s no risk to people with a sensitivity to sodium in saltless water softeners.

 - Easy installation